toapapper/officedemons/README.md

 https://drive.google.com/drive/folders/11WOAF2qG6EOy1qGJwllM_sohewKJsGtS?usp=sharing

 In that Google drive folder there is an instruction Readme file, that explains how the assets should be added to the project.

+The soundbanks load in through the MainMenu scene.
+So it is only possible to hear the sound, if you load in through the MainMenu.